On This Page

 Making Therapy Successful: How Do You Know When to Quit?

-By communicating openly, respecting the boundaries of the therapeutic relationship, expecting and navigating strong feelings, and doing your homework, you can build a strong alliance and make progress on your goals.
+By communicating openly, respecting the boundaries of the therapeutic relationship, expecting and navigating strong feelings, collaborating on an action plan, and doing your homework, you can build a strong alliance and make progress on your goals.

 You might feel like you’ve done what you initially came to therapy to do, but there’s always more you can work on, isn’t there?
 Is it even okay to quit therapy?
 Isn’t that like quitting exercise?
 Why stop doing something that’s good for you?

-This doesn’t mean that you have to have everything figured out or that things have to be perfect, and it certainly doesn’t mean you can’t go back to therapy if your symptoms come back.
+This doesn’t mean that you have to have everything figured out or that things have to be perfect, and it certainly doesn’t mean you can’t go back to therapy if your symptoms come back or you find new goals you want to work on.
 What it means is that when you’ve started to stagnate in therapy, it’s better to move on so you can continue your growth on your own.

 But how can you tell when therapy is keeping you stuck instead of helping you grow?
 It can be hard to know when a stuck place you’re in is temporary and when it’s a sign that your therapy has reached a natural end.
-Your therapist can help you figure that out, and there are some signs you can look out for.
+Your therapist can help you figure that out, and there are also signs you can look out for.

 You start feeling bored.

 One of the primary reasons people keep going to therapy even after it’s stopped having much of an impact on their personal growth goals is that it’s comforting and familiar.
 Comfort and boredom come hand in hand when change slows down.